 Many of our contracts guarantee minimum volume transactions from the customer.
 In these instances, if the customer's total transaction volume for the period is less than the contractual amount, we record revenues at the minimum guaranteed amount.
 Set-up fees for transactional service arrangements are deferred and recognized on a straight-line basis over the life of the contract since these amounts would not have been paid by the customer without the related transactional service arrangement.
 Revenues are presented net of a provision for discounts, which are volume level driven, or credits, which are performance driven, and are determined in the period in which the volume thresholds are met or the services are provided.
-Deferred revenues recognized as the services are rendered.
+Deferred revenues represent billings to customers for services in advance of the performance of services, with revenues recognized as the services are rendered.